top of page

 LecDems

-Lecture Demonstrations (LecDem) are audience interactive talks that often include a performance and provide an opportunity to dialogue critically about the SLMDances creative process, current repertory and organizational practices.
+Lecture Demonstrations are audience interactive talks that often include a performance and provide an opportunity to dialogue critically about the SLMDances creative process, current repertory and organizational practices.

 SLMDances has shared our artistic-activism practices at dozens of high schools, universities and cultural institutions across the U.S., including Amherst College, Creative Capital, Queens Community College, Fourth Arts Block and many others.